srikat/Genesis/README.md

 1. Sublime Text > Preferences > Browse Packages
 2. Go inside `User` folder
 3. Click on the 'Download ZIP' button at the right to download a zip file of all the snippets.
 Extract the zip file and copy the extracted folder to the above `User` folder.
-You may want to rename the folder from `Genesis-master` to just `Genesis-master`.
+You may want to rename the folder from `Genesis-master` to just `Genesis`.

 ## How to Use